fdb/slarg-website/events/2023-10-03-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 We kindly request participants to bring a cherished (small) garment, preferably in a light natural fiber, that you wish to transform using this enchanting blue dye.

-Changing the canon and combating colonially of Fashion means also collectively practicing ancient techniques.
+Changing the canon and combating colonially of fashion means also collectively practicing ancient techniques.
 We will learn how to re-imagine, re-make and re-indigenise our garments.

 Duration: 3h